th1j5/ouroboros.rocks/content/contribute.md

     support both libraries so that we have a fallback should major bugs be discovered in one of them.
 -   Customized packet serialization to remove the dependency on Google Protocol Buffers.
-We like GPB, but it\'s not perfect.
+We like GPB, but it's not perfect.
 Importing .proto files may give rise to multiple definitions and we found no way to solve that.
 -   Caching for the DHT.